sorbet/sorbet/website/docs/metaprogramming-plugins.md

   macro(:not_so_fun)
 end

-DifferentMetaProgramming.new.different_macro # error: Method `different_macro` does not exist
+DifferentMetaprogramming.new.different_macro # error: Method `different_macro` does not exist
 ```

 - The plugin system spawns many instances of Ruby and is very slow because of